Taking aim at the wino-higgsino plane with the LHC: Conclusions

-Opportunities for further study are numerous.
+Even within the decoupled-bino paradigm discussed in this work, opportunities for further study are numerous.
 There may be opportunities for the study of mono-boson signatures of electroweakinos in which the boson decays leptonically.
 A search for a single leptonically decaying mass-reconstructed $Z$ boson was previously proposed for dark matter and higgsino LSPs \cite{Anandakrishnan:2014exa,Carpenter:2012rg}, and such strategies might be applied to the entire $(\mu,M_2)$ plane.
 Leptonic mono-$W$ searches with a leptonic transverse-mass cut and a binned missing energy analysis might also provide a probe of the wino-higgsino plane.
-Such leptonic analyses might be interesting in light of the current excess in tri-lepton events.
+Such leptonic analyses might be interesting in light of the current excess \cite{ATLAS:2019lng,Agin:2023yoq} in events with soft lepton pairs.
 Finally, combinations of the analyses in this work could provide tighter constraints on the $(\mu,M_2)$ plane for the existing LHC dataset.

 \acknowledgments